resheku/my-awesome/README.md

 - [jsvine/waybackpack](https://github.com/jsvine/waybackpack) - Download the entire Wayback Machine archive for a given URL.
 - [justiniso/polling](https://github.com/justiniso/polling) - Powerful polling utility in Python
 - [jwkvam/bowtie](https://github.com/jwkvam/bowtie) - :bowtie: Create a dashboard with python!
-- [kdeldycke/meta-package-manager](https://github.com/kdeldycke/meta-package-manager) - 📦 one CLI for all package managers
+- [kdeldycke/meta-package-manager](https://github.com/kdeldycke/meta-package-manager) - 🎁 a wrapper around all package managers
 - [kedro-org/kedro](https://github.com/kedro-org/kedro) - A Python framework for creating reproducible, maintainable and modular data science code.
 - [kellyjonbrazil/jc](https://github.com/kellyjonbrazil/jc) - CLI tool and python library that converts the output of popular command-line tools and file-types to JSON or Dictionaries.
 This allows piping of output to tools like jq and simplifying automation scripts.
 - [kellyjonbrazil/jello](https://github.com/kellyjonbrazil/jello) - CLI tool to filter JSON and JSON Lines data with Python syntax.
 (Similar to jq)